 The Allard-Roozen Imaging Suite is located on the west side of the Western College of Veterinary Medicine (WCVM).
-It's only a few steps away from the Saskatchewan Centre for Cyclotron Science where the short-lived radionuclides are produced for PET imaging.
+It's only a few steps away from the Saskatchewan Cyclotron Facility where the short-lived radionuclides are produced for PET imaging.

 The WCVM is one of only five North American veterinary colleges with a positron emission tomography-computed tomography (PET-CT) unit available for clinical use in animals and for research studies.

 - a hot lab for manipulating and dispensing radiopharmaceuticals

 - a kennel area approved for isolating radioactive animals

 - an uptake room for human studies

 - discuss the capabilities of the available equipment

 - help you plan your protocols

 - 64 slice CT (0.625mm slices, 70cm FOV)